UniCredit to allow more remote working post-COVID

 Companies across the world are gauging how much flexibility to let employees retain following often months of working from home during COVID-19 lockdowns.

-Swiss bank UBS (UBSG.S) said on Monday it would let most staff adopt hybrid working patterns, while Morgan Stanley (MS.N) has said it expects most staff at its Manhattan headquarters to return to the office by September. read more
+Swiss bank UBS said on Monday it would let most staff adopt hybrid working patterns, while Morgan Stanley has said it expects most staff at its Manhattan headquarters to return to the office by September.

 UniCredit will also let branch employees work from home for one day a week if they want to and their role allows it, the spokesperson said.